HUDDLE & FAQ

 All decisions as it pertains to testing lies with public health officials.
 As of right now, the only way to receive testing is via directive of the 811 Healthline (more info above).

-Choices for Youth has implemented several procedures to limit staff and youth exposure to the virus at all our sites, including screening all site visitors, encouraging vigilant hand-washing and social distancing, increasing cleaning measures at all sites, and supporting the community to centralize medical clinic services at The Gathering Place.
+Choices for Youth has implemented several procedures to limit staff and youth exposure to the virus at all our sites, including screening all site visitors, encouraging vigilant hand-washing and social distancing, and increasing cleaning measures at all sites.

 For a full list of measures that Choices for Youth is taking to protect staff and youth, please visit https://www.choicesforyouth.ca/covid-19.